wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-arm-asm-s2s.md

 2. [Create a new VNet environment](#Create-a-new-VNet-environment).
 3. [Connect the two VNets](#Connect-the-two-VNets).

-You will execute the steps above by first using classic Azure management tools, including the Management Portal, network configuration files, and Azure Service Manager PowerShell cmdlets; and later move on to the new management tools, including the new Azure Management Portal, ARM templates, and ARM PowerShell cmdlets.
+You will execute the steps above by first using classic Azure management tools, including the Classic Management Portal, network configuration files, and Azure Service Manager PowerShell cmdlets; and later move on to the new management tools, including the new Azure portal Preview, ARM templates, and ARM PowerShell cmdlets.

 >[AZURE.IMPORTANT] For VNets to be connected to one another, they cannot have a CIDR block clash.
 Make sure each VNet has a unique CIDR block!

-## Create a classic VNet environment
+##<a name="Create-a-classic-VNet-environment"></a> Create a classic VNet environment

 You can use an existing classic VNet to connect to a new ARM VNet.
 In this example, you will see how to create a new classic VNet, with two subnets, a gateway, and a VM for testing purposes.